 CSC is subject to Australian income tax at a rate of 15%, which is the standard income tax rate for superannuation funds in Australia.
 However, differences can arise depending on the nature of the income.
-For example, long-term capital gains and franking credits can reduce the effective tax rate below 15%.
+For example, CSC's effective tax rate is reduced below 15% by tax exempt superannuation contributions received, long-term capital gains subject to a reduced tax rate, and franking credits and foreign income tax offsets (representing amounts of tax on income and gains that have already been paid).

 In addition, CSC pays foreign taxes on its overseas investment income.
 The rate of foreign tax paid may vary from the standard 15% tax rate in Australia for superannuation entities.
 As this foreign income is also subject to Australian income tax, CSC's foreign investments may give rise to a risk of double taxation.
-To mitigate this risk, CSC is allowed to claim a foreign income tax offset (FITO) in Australia for these foreign taxes paid.
+To mitigate this risk, CSC may be entitled to claim a foreign income tax offset ("FITO") in Australia for these foreign taxes paid.

-The difference between CSC's effective income tax rate and the standard 15% tax rate is illustrated on the following page in the Effective Income Tax Rate section of this report.
+The difference between CSC's effective income tax rate and the standard 15% tax rate is illustrated below in the "Effective Income Tax Rate" section of this report.

-CSC is also subject to Goods and Services Tax (GST) and employment taxes (including Fringe Benefits Tax (FBT) where applicable).
-In addition, CSC collects and remits Pay-As-You-Go (PAYG) withholding tax from superannuation benefit payments to members and PAYG withholding tax deducted from employee salaries.
+CSC is also subject to Goods and Services Tax ("GST") and employment taxes (including Fringe Benefits Tax ("FBT") where applicable).
+In addition, CSC collects and remits Pay-As-You-Go ("PAYG") withholding tax from superannuation benefit payments to our customers and PAYG withholding tax deducted from employee salaries.

-The following diagram provides a summary of CSC's total taxes paid in FY19.
-Note that the diagram below excludes immaterial amounts relating to GST (\$98,193 net refund) and FBT (\$56,465 paid).
+The following diagram provides a summary of CSC's total taxes paid in FY20.
+Note that the diagram below excludes amounts relating to GST (\$3,500,232 net refund) and FBT (\$44,949 paid).
 Refer to Appendix A for further details.